 After graduating from college, Joe started his own plastic lumber company that ran successfully for many years.
 He then sold his company, purchased a farm and became an eco-farmer.

-Mother of two, she’s been a nurse for more than 30 years.
-She donates as much free time as she can to help support S.O.A.R.
+A hardworking nurse, she donates as much free time as she can to help support S.O.A.R.